smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 -----

-## 25. WHERE
+## 26. WHERE

-An ordinary inequality comparison with null evaluates to `UNKNOWN`, so nullable rows are not returned:
+An ordinary inequality comparison with null evaluates to `UNKNOWN`, so nullable rows are not returned.

 ```sql
 SELECT ID, Fruit, Quantity